HarshitSohaney/Bugbyte/README.md

 ```
 Request for new course - <University Name> : <Course Code> <Course Name>
 ```
+Provide an email as the point of contact and we will reach out to you for further steps.

 ### Code of Conduct

 This repository follows a [Code of Conduct](CODE_OF_CONDUCT.md) to create a welcoming and inclusive environment for all contributors.
 Please familiarize yourself with it and be respectful and kind when participating.